In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 Install AgentKit

-Within an existing project, Install AgentKit from npm:
+Within an existing project, install AgentKit from npm:

 You can always find the latest release version on npm.